asengupta/avishek.net/_posts/2023-01-14-pytorch-guide-transformers-part-2.md

 ## Data Flow
 The diagram below (you'll need to zoom in) shows the data flow for a single Encoder/Decoder, with 8 attention blocks per multihead attention layer. $$n$$ represents the number of words passed into the Encoder. $$m$$ represents the number of words passed into the Decoder. $$V$$ represents the length of the full vocabulary.

-The dimensions of the data at each stage is depicted to facilitate understanding.
+The dimensions of the data at each stage are depicted to facilitate understanding.

 {% mermaid %}
 %%{init: {